Interim Pastor, the Rev. Rona Kinsley

 The church became the fourth Open and Affirming congregation in the state of Vermont in 1998.
 It advocated for Vermont’s Civil Unions law and became the only Christian church to endorse Vermont’s Freedom to Marry Act, which it did by unanimous vote at a congregational meeting.
 In the early 2000s the church held a successful capital campaign to make the building truly Open to All, funding the construction of the Janet Frey Harte Wing including an elevator and accessible bathroom.
 The Upper Valley Peace and Justice Group was founded in the church shortly after September 11, 2001, and a Nonviolence Group began meeting in 2010.
 The Floyd Dexter Memorial Community Service Fund was added to the existing Alice Francisco Fund to provide financial assistance to struggling people and the Deacons launched a Calling and Caring program, using these funds to provide support to people in need in the congregation and surrounding communities.
 The Floyd Dexter Fund has grown from giving a few hundred dollars a year to over twenty thousand a year.
 One hundred per cent of the funds collected at the Christmas Eve service are donated to the Floyd Dexter Memorial Fund.

-Rev. Kinder began teaching contemplative prayer or meditation in 1997, hosting a mid-week Prayer of the Heart gathering of silence, supportive conversation and informal communion.
+In 1997,the church began hosting a mid-week Prayer of the Heart gathering of silence, supportive conversation and informal communion.
 It has grown to a community of over thirty people from within the congregation and the wider community.
 The congregation adopted a new covenant in 2000 and has developed long range plans every five years or so, including most recently a strategic plan that clearly articulated the church’s identity, mission and vision for the first time.
 The church launched the LEAF (Loving Earth As Faith) Fund in 2012 to support its environmental work.
 It is in the process of energy conservation measures to reduce its heating needs by as much as 30% and reduce its remaining heat energy carbon emissions by approximately 75%.
 In a very recent large-scale project, the old oil-burning heating system was replaced with a wood-pellet stove in the summer/fall of 2013.